KSE2/RagnaScribe/doc/SF-readme.txt

 ==================================
-RAGNA SCRIBE 1-0-0 of 04 Aug.
-2023
+RAGNA SCRIBE 1-2-1 of 05 May 2024
 ==================================

+This is a maintenance realse which introduces improvements to the encrypted file format.
+See the changelog for further details.

 FILES IN THIS RELEASE:

 - PROGRAM -
-The files ragna.jar, ragna-1-0-0.jar contain the same program under different names.
-If there is a Windows EXE, it is a wrapper executable provided by "Launch4j" which makes explicit calling of the Java VM obsolet.
+The files ragna.jar, ragna-1-2-1.jar contain the same program under different names.
 All programs require Java VM 8 or higher to execute (http://java.com/download).

 - DEVELOPER PACKAGE -
-ragna-devel-1-0-0.zip contains the source code and all material required to compile the project.
+ragna-devel-1-2-1.zip contains the source code and all material required to compile the project.

 - AUTHOR
-The author of this program is Wolfgang Keller, neolith@uber.space; copyright (c) 2023.
+The author of this program is Wolfgang Keller, neolith@uber.space; copyright (c) 2023 - 2024.

 - LICENSE OF USE
 This software can be used as given under